How To Use A Metered-dose Inhaler

 When should I contact my caregiver?

-- You think your MDI is not working correctly.
+- You feel like your medicine is not controlling your symptoms.

 - You have questions or concerns about your condition or care.